 Register for this Event

 Historic Walking Tour DetailsYou will visit the top privately-owned public open spaces in San Francisco, with rooftop views of the Palace Hotel, Hobart Building, Hearst Building, and more.
 A knowledgeable guide will tell you about the legends and lore surrounding San Francisco's "Times Square," once home to three of the city's major newspapers.
 Along the way we'll test your knowledge of architecture and San Francisco History.
-We'll end the tour with a visit to the basement of the Hearst Building, where you'll see the original printing shop of the San Francisco Examiner, the William Randolph Hearst owned daily newspaper that once operated in the Hearst Building.
+We'll end the tour with a visit San Francisco's tallest publicly accessible rooftop (POPOS), where you'll have a panoramic view of downtown.

 - Christina Dikas joined Page & Turnbull in 2007 after receiving her Bachelor’s degree from UCLA and a Masters of Architectural History degree and Certificate in Historic Preservation from the University of Virginia.
 Christina meets the Secretary of the Interior’s Professional Qualification Standards for Architectural Historian.
 She has extensive experience surveying, researching, and evaluating historic properties.
 She has contributed heavily to Page & Turnbull’s large-scale survey projects, including the City of San Francisco’s South of Market (SOMA) Area Plan Historic Resource Survey of over 1,100 properties.
 In addition, Christina was a project manager for Group 1 of SurveyLA, surveying and evaluating properties in the City of Los Angeles.
 She has also produced numerous Historic Resource Evaluations, Historic Context Statements, Section 106 Technical Reports, and Historic American Building Survey (HABS) documentation for individual properties in California and in Anchorage, Alaska.